 - As part of your outtake process, inviting satisfied clients, patients, or customers to stay in touch with you via Facebook.

 - Using a Twitter follow request as your call to action in your content.

 Once you’ve hooked some followers, you need to keep reeling them in.
 Make sure your posts and the content you share are hyper-local and hyper-targeted to your perfect client.
 Pay attention to what works and what doesn’t.
 If images get people sharing and commenting, keep it up!
 If nobody responds to long-form content, don’t post these as much.

 To give local businesses and boost further your own reach, be sure to tag other local businesses.
 If you do, chances are good that they will tag you back, follow you, or like your page.
 This is part of being a good online neighbor.
 To implement this strategy, tag those you do charity work with and local businesses whenever you interact with them.
 “Had a great time working with #yourfavoritecharity and can’t wait for next year!”
 “Nothing goes better with morning meetings than coffee and a muffin from @YourLocalCoffeeShop!”

-Another way to connect with businesses in your area and nationwide is to join community sites such as LinkedIn, Avvo, and groups of interest on Google+.
+Another way to connect with businesses in your area and nationwide is to join community sites such as LinkedIn and Avvo.
 While you’re at it, be sure to follow your local radio stations, local TV stations, and local publications.
 Keep an eye on what they’re talking about, and if they delve into a topic you know a lot about, use your social media connections to offer your expert opinion, point out discrepancies, or help correct mistakes.
 As our client and friend Scott Grossman found out, keeping tabs on your local news outlets can land you on the radio, TV, or in a feature article!